audio | video | imaging | live cinema | words | type | news | bio | contact

 This thesis focuses on how this imaginative mythology about the American Frontier is affecting the development of culture in cyberspace, by looking at cultural formation particularly in graphical virtual reality communities.
 Please take a minute and look around - I would be very interested in hearing your thoughts on what is presented here.
 For more explanation of some of the technical terms and jargon, Appendix A contains a glossary of terms.

-| Life on the Border - Cyberspace and the Frontier in Historical Perspective|
+On the Border: Cyberspace and the Frontier in Historical Perspective